TaylorP/TML/README.md

 ```
 An example file `input.tml` is included in this repo.

 By default, the output is written to a file named `out.html` in the same directory.
-An alternative output file can be specified with the '-o' option.
-The '-f' option will attempt to strip newlines during output.
+An alternative output file can be specified with the `-o` option.
+The `-f` option will attempt to strip newlines during output.
 ```
 ./tml_parser -f -o page.html page.tml
 ```